phbastosa/phbastosa/README.md

 - I'm an enthusiast of scientific computing.
 - I develop algorithms aimed to solve direct and inverse problems in geoscience.
-- Working with seismic imaging, so I have to code a lot to become a PRO.
+- Currently working with seismic imaging, so I have to code a lot to become a PRO.

 ### Social 📲